clux/probes/content/post/2024-10-01-prometheus-minified.md

 and this is with **`30d` retention**, mean values over 2 days.

-### Extras: Metrics Adapter

-If you plan on running this on your own on prem setup, you could also rip out the adapter.
-For homelab type setups, [keda](https://keda.sh/) is more attractive due to its ability to [scale to zero](https://keda.sh/docs/2.15/reference/scaledobject-spec/#minreplicacount).

-### Extras: Dashboards
+### CX Dashboards

-Some of the screenshots here are from my own homebrew panels.
+The screenshots here are from my own homebrew panels released separately.
 See the future post for these.

+## Fluff

+Posted on [mastodon](https://hachyderm.io/@clux/).
+Feel free to comment / [raise issues](https://github.com/clux/homelab/issues) / [suggest an edit](https://github.com/clux/probes/edit/main/content/post/2024-XX-XX-prometheus-minified.md).